Andy-DG/DigiBookyCarbonara/README.md

 ### Story 10C: Delete a book
 As a Librarian I want to delete an existing book, so I can restrict members from borrowing books we no longer have.
-- Books should be soft-deleted.
+- books should be soft-deleted.
 (Not sure what soft-delete means?
 Google or ask!)
 - These books should no longer show up in any result!
 - These books can no longer be borrowed!
 - These books can be updated, they can be restored (un-deleted).